iAPX/Partner/README.md

 ## Virtual Config
 There are plans, options.
-I am using DosBox-X at this time.
+I am enjoying [DosBox-X](https://github.com/joncampbell123/dosbox-x/) at this time.

 - Use a PC VM or Emulator, with emulated floppy disk containing the CHESS.EXE and the BIBLIO.DAT, with ability to plug serial communication to host's /dev/{something}
 - Slightly modified C code to enable GCC compilation and CLI parameter (filename for example or command) with stdout returning chosen move.